Magnus Carlsen wins 5th world chess title | DW | 10.12.2021

 The contest in Dubai started with five draws before the Norwegian won the longest game ever in the recognized 135-year history of world championship matchplay.
 With the clock just shy of eight hours, Carlsen sealed victory and put himself on the road to retaining his title.

-And in Friday's Game 11, it was another blunder by Nepomniachtchi, that helped Carlsen clinched his fifth title.
+And in Friday's Game 11, it was another blunder by Nepomniachtchi that helped Carlsen clinch his fifth title.

 In attacking Carlsen's rook, the Russian, who was playing as white, left his queen badly exposed, which meant that, barring something extraordinary, the Norwegian would hold onto his crown.
 Carlsen duly sealed the contest after a total of 49 moves in 3 hours and 21 minutes.